amartin755/tcppump/SCRIPTFORMAT.md

     ethertype (optional)

-__VLAN tags__
+__VLAN tags__ (IEEE 802.1Q)

-note: for vlan tagged packets parameter 'vid' is mandatory, if ommitted all other vlan parameters will be ignored and a untagged packet is compiled.
+For vlan tagged packets parameter 'vid' is mandatory, if ommitted all other vlan parameters will be ignored and an untagged packet is compiled.
 Multiple vlan tags are also allowed. 'vid' must be the first parameter of a vlan tag.

 VLAN id (TCI.VID) (range 0-4095)